anshulcmax/anshulcmax/README.md

 🤝 I’m open to collaborating on data projects and freelancing work
 🔍 Currently seeking entry-level **data analyst** opportunities
-🐶 Fun facts: I enjoy street photography, entrepreneurship, and a good cup of chai
+🐶 Fun facts: I enjoy the gym, entrepreneurship, and a gaming.
 🎯 2025 goals: Land a data role with a growth-oriented company and expand my agency!

 📍 Location: Atlanta, GA (open to remote work)